antonycourtney/tad/NOTES.md

 [ ] Command line options for specifying a sqlite or duckdb table path directly.
 (Maybe just any DataSourcePath)?

 Packaged build stuff:
+[ ] Add more to electron file extensions
 [ ] Get quickstart working again in packaged build
 [ ] Verify that opening example and link clicking works in quickstart [ ] Ensure we can open new window from command line
-[ ] Verify that tad command line utility works for launching tad [ ] Check that all command-line arguments work as advertised [ ] Test all the ways that Tad might be opened: Finder context menu, dragging on to app icon, etc.
+[ ] See if we can keep a single instance of Tad and multiple windows in newer version of electron [ ] Verify that tad command line utility works for launching tad [ ] Check that all command-line arguments work as advertised [ ] Test all the ways that Tad might be opened: Finder context menu, dragging on to app icon, etc.